TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 Under the **General** settings tab, choose a **hostname**, a **username** and **password**.
 The hostname is the unique identifier for the Pi 5 on the network.

-Navigate to the **Services** tab, check the **Enable SSH button** and click on the **Use password authentication** option, this is the password chosen in the previous step.
+Navigate to the **Services** tab, check **Enable SSH** and click on **Use password authentication**, this is the password chosen in the previous step.
 Enabling SSH provides [secure access](https://www.raspberrypi.com/documentation/computers/remote-access.html#remote-access) to a terminal session on the Raspberry Pi 5 from any device on the same local network as the Pi; commands can be sent to the Pi 5 over the network to run programs, change settings and [install packages](https://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/).

 Then save these settings.